Mathias Klenske

-Mathias Klenske (born 25 October 1983) is a Danish voice actor who is best known for his role as Adam in the film Frække Frida og de frygtløse spioner – an adaption based on a series of books by Lykke Nielsen.
+Mathias Klenske (born 25 October 1983) is a Danish voice actor who is best known for his role as Adam in the film Frække Frida og de frygtløse spioner – an adaptation based on a series of books by Lykke Nielsen.
 Klenske regularly dubs characters that appear in cartoons, anime and video games.
 He is also well known to children in Denmark as the Danish voice of Ash Ketchum from the Pokémon anime.
 And does the voice of Jay in Ninjago in Danish.
 He is a member of the theater Hamlet Revyen.

 Klenske works at Dubberman Denmark, SDI Media Denmark, and other Danish dubbing studios, where he carries out voice work.

 Biography

 Mathias Klenske was born on 25 October 1983 in northern Copenhagen.
 He started voice acting when he was nine years old, voicing characters in the animated series Animaniacs.
 He played Adam in Frække Frida og de frygtløse spioner.
 Three years later, Klenske made a comeback to play Børnebisp in the film Alletiders Julemand.